ogencoglu/R_for_VTT/README.md

 * Under *Installers for Supported Platforms* choose your own OS.
 (RStudio 0.99.896 as of 25.04.2016)
 * Follow the regular installation steps

+---
+Required packages/libraries for the course are listed in [required_packages.txt](https://github.com/ogencoglu/R_for_VTT/blob/master/required_packages.txt)

 Lectures
 --------
 * [Lecture 1](https://github.com/ogencoglu/R_for_VTT/tree/master/Lectures/Lecture_1)